thegreatpeanut/Python-FacebookGaming-Scraper/README.md

 Currently it outputs into a CSV the following : **Name | Followers | Page_Likes | Views | Video_Likes**.

-Then outputs this the csv data into a postgresql DB.
+Then outputs the csv data into a postgresql DB.